011Rebecca/011Rebecca/README.md

 ### I’m Rebecca Sultana.
 I'm a CSE undergraduate at State University Of Bangladesh.
 - 👩🏻‍💻 I love learning new technologies and contributing to open source.
 - 🌱 I’m currently learning Introduction to Artificial Intelligence and Machine Learning.
-- 💻 I have experince in latex also basic knowladge of C, JAVA, DATABASE.
+- 💻 I have experince in latex also basic knowladge of C programming, JAVA, DATABASE.

 Making connections on 👉 [Linkdin](https://www.linkedin.com/rebecca_sultana/)